-4.6 Exercises on procedure creation and manipulation
+-- Exercises on procedure creation and manipulation -----

-1. Using the notation defined above, use procedure composition and partial application to create a procedure called octuple\elements which, when applied to a list of numbers, creates a new list containing the results of multiplying those numbers by 8, i.e. the double of the double of the double of each number.
+1. Using the notation defined above, use procedure composition and partial application to create a procedure called octuple\elements which, when applied to a list of numbers, creates a new list containing the results of multiplying those numbers by 8, i.e. the double of the double of the double of the double of the double.